 The Pack or Troop Roster will let you see the names of the Leaders and Committee members as well as a list of all the scouts in the unit (first names only).

 Is a private forum for unit discussions.
 There are also global forums where you can ask for advice from other scout parents and leaders not in your unit.

 Send Message will let you send an email to any leader or parent in the unit.
 It also allows the sending of texts. (to send Text messages, make sure you have verified your cell phone inside your edit profile page.)

 Setting up an Account Your Scout Can Use

 If you wish to have your child have the scout’s own account you log in and click on their advancement record.
-Then the parent should login to Scoutbook.scouting.org, click on their Scout, then Edit Profile.
+Then the parent should login to Scoutbook.scouting.org, click on their Scout, then Edit Extended Information.
 At the bottom of the page there is the link to add the Scout.
 The Parent enters the Scout’s email address and invite’s the Scout.
 The Scout gets an email with account info.
 The Scout accepts the invite and can now log in.
 Scouts who have done this will show up on the Messaging list.